Lorenzo Balducci

 Lorenzo Balducci (born 4 September 1982) is an Italian actor.
-He appeared in more than thirty films since 2001.
+He has appeared in more than thirty films since 2001.

 Life and career

 Balducci was born in Rome, Italy.
 He began taking acting classes when he was 14 and in November 2001 he made his stage debut as Romeo in a modern revival of William Shakespeare's Romeo and Juliet, also starring Italian actress Myriam Catania.
 He is openly gay.

 After roles in a few TV commercials, he got a small part in Pupi Avati's The Knights of the Quest, that marked his film debut.
 Bigger roles quickly followed in films and television projects such as The Good Pope: Pope John XXIII, the acclaimed Incantato and the Italian box office hit Three Steps Over Heaven.
 His first lead role was in Luciano Melchionna's Gas, an indie drama that was selected at the inaugural Rome Film Festival and for which he won the Best Actor Award at the Chieti Film Festival.

 He has appeared in more than thirty European films and television series since then, including Le héros de la famille, The Stone Council (both opposite Catherine Deneuve), André Téchiné's The Witnesses, Krzysztof Zanussi's Black Sun, Carlos Saura's I, Don Giovanni and the highly acclaimed Italian TV series Le cose che restano.
 In 2009 he received the Susan Batson Award for his performance in Due vite per caso at the San Francisco's NICE Film Festival.